 This is not false modesty.
 I depend on all of those scholars.
 I’m ranked about seventh, if that.
-I’m a student, not a scholar.
+Though I have a Ph.D., I’m a perpetual student, not a scholar.

 I’m not a professional theologian, but I am a perpetual student of theology.
 I wrote my systematic theology articles to learn the basics, and now I post them online here.
 And I hope my studies enable me to teach it, when necessary and without complications, to the Body of Christ.

 Further, basic theology is important because there is a great need in the upcoming generations and in these newer (or resurging) revival movements, the Renewal Movements.
 Here is a verse of warning against straying.
 Ephesians 4:14 says in the context of the church being built up by the five gifts (apostles, prophets, evangelists, pastors and teachers) that we must not be carried away by deceitful fads that come and go like the wind.

 Then we will no longer be infants, tossed back and forth by the waves, and blown here and there by every wind of teaching and by the cunning and craftiness of people in their deceitful scheming.
 (Eph.
 4:14)